 Frequently, requirements include mitigating vapor transfer from the subgrade with an under-slab barrier.
 Shrewd contractors look for building materials that are approved vapor barriers (many design professionals use the terms vapor barrier and vapor retarder interchangeably) that are proven, durable and more cost-efficient to maximize their profits.

 Engineers often choose a project’s vapor barrier, and they use a broad set of building code guidelines to select the best one.
 They consult with architects and owner about the building’s potential use and flooring surface treatment.
 Then soil type, sub-base characteristics and drainage are all considered before a vapor barrier class and thickness recommendation if provided.

 Engineers typically select the vapor barrier, but that shouldn’t limit manufacturer choice.

-Contractors can propose less expensive equivalent alternatives to the named manufacturer by checking with an HD Supply White Cap Product Specialist to review their options on each project.
+Contractors can propose less expensive equivalent alternatives to the named manufacturer by checking with an White Cap Product Specialist to review their options on each project.
 White Cap has building materials for every job and performance requirement.
 They’re made in the USA and tested by third party labs to guarantee high-quality installation and performance.

 Make sure the selection process works for you.

 Many contractors don’t clearly understand the vapor barrier selection process.

 You can compare a contractor’s relationship with decision makers to the parties that decide how Major League Baseball is played.
 MLB rules govern games – standardized scoring, protocol and procedures – but home teams can still alter field layout.
 Rules regarding tools of the game like bats, gloves and bases remain the same, but they’re supplied by several manufacturers that conform to MLB rules.
 This process ensures tool performance fairness while allowing players to choose brands they prefer.